OskarWestmeijer/weather/README.md

 # weather-api

 This app requests the OpenWeatherApi every minute for current weather data.
-It only fetches information for my home town Luebeck (Germany).
+It fetches information for several cities.

 The setup contains a postgres database, where the data is stored after each request.
 Everything is dockerized.
-I am using the free plan from OpenWeatherApi, only 60 possible requests per hour.

-I display this data in a ReactJs UI.
-Furthermore the API is directly accessable.
+The weather data is displayed in a ReactJs UI.
+Furthermore the API is directly accessable via REST.

 ### technologies used